antarctica/sda-siis/README.md

 Changes to extensions need to captured by [Updating The SIIS Data Directory](#updating-the-siis-data-directory).

 ## Setup

-[Continuous Deployment](#continuous-deployment) will configure this application to run in the experimental [MAGIC Nomad cluster](https://gitlab.data.bas.ac.uk/MAGIC/infrastructure/nomad) using an automatically generated job definition.

 See the [Usage](#usage) section for how to use the application.